 - Minimal risk potential when the project is deployed

 Some of the cons of the software development life cycle are as follows:

 - If the planning is not done well the project can take more time and higher cost.

 - Sometimes if there are a lot of bugs in the code correcting them will result in taking large periods of time and missed deadlines.

-In short software development life cycles pros and cons depends on the team that is using this development method.
-If the team is efficient and hardworking and they follow the rules and parameters of the development model they will be able to develop an excellent software but if they are not coordinated and not follow the guideline of the development method the end product will leave the customers unsatisfied.
+In short software development life cycles pros and cons depend on the team that is using this development method.
+If the team is efficient and hardworking and they follow the rules and parameters of the development model they will be able to develop excellent software but if they are not coordinated and not follow the guideline of the development method the end product will leave the customers unsatisfied.